napatsaphum-lang/ML-CPE/LAB05/README.md

 pip install -r requirements.txt
 ```

+---

 ## Running the Program

-Run the program from the `LAB05` directory:
+Open the terminal in the `LAB05` directory and run:

 ```bash
 python main.py